muziejus/javascripting-english-major/about.md

-Reeve](http://jonreeve.com) in the Spring about the folly of teaching proprietary mapping software with crippling license fees (hello, Esri!) or one-trick pony tools that students would use for a week and then forget, it dawned on me that I could do both at once by teaching a language with applications beyond mapping (JavaScript) that also could help my students in making mapping projects.
+Reeve](http://jonreeve.com) in the Spring about the folly of teaching proprietary mapping software with crippling license fees (hello, Esri!) or one-trick pony tools that students would use for a week and then forget, it dawned on me that I evade both at once by teaching a language with applications beyond mapping (JavaScript) that also could help my students in making mapping projects (with Leaflet).